Vervain: benefits, dosage, contraindications

-The Verbena officinalis belongs to the family Verbenaceae.
+Common vervain belongs to the family Verbenaceae.
 This perennial plant, native to temperate regions, measures between 40 and 80 cm.
-The aerial parts, harvested during flowering, are used in phytotherapy.
-Among its main constituents, there are iridoids such as verbenalin and hastatoside, recognized for their soothing and anti-inflammatory properties.
+The aerial parts, harvested during flowering, are used in herbal medicine.
+Among its main constituents are iridoids such as verbenaline and hastatoside, known for their soothing and anti-inflammatory properties.
 The plant is also rich in polyphenols, notably verbascoside, which is highly concentrated and plays a crucial role as an antioxidant.
-The flavonoids like apigenin and artemetin.
-Finally, it contains triterpenes and steroids, such as ursolic acid and beta-sitosterol.
-Historically, verbena was considered a sacred plant in Europe, its name possibly deriving from ancient Celtic.
-It was traditionally used for a multitude of ailments, including cramps, fatigue, nervous disorders, and digestive problems.
-Despite its various traditional uses, the Commission E has deemed its use not recommended due to insufficient evidence of its efficacy.
+The flavonoids include apigenin and artemetin.
+Finally, the presence of triterpenes and steroids is noted, such as ursolic acid and beta-sitosterol.
+Historically, vervain was considered a sacred plant in Europe, its name possibly derived from Old Celtic.
+It was traditionally used for a multitude of ailments, notably cramps, fatigue, nervous disorders, as well as digestive problems.
+Despite its varied traditional uses, Commission E has deemed its use not recommended due to insufficient evidence of its effectiveness.

 Scientific name(s)